 Chapter 7 bankruptcy requires means testing to be eligible.
 For anybody that fails the means test, there is always Chapter 13.
 Chapter 13 bankruptcy works quite differently from Chapter 7.
 What does this mean for your unsecured debt?
 That’s what we’ll be talking about today.

 But to begin, we will have to look at what happens to debts during a Chapter 13 bankruptcy.
-Different debts function differently during a Chapter 13 bankruptcy, including some that can’t be canceled at all through a Chapter 13 and others that can only be addressed this way.
+Different debts function differently during a knowledgeable chapter 13 bankruptcy attorney, including some that can’t be canceled at all through a Chapter 13 and others that can only be addressed this way.
 Finally, with this all at hand, we’ll take a peek at the downsides associated with a Chapter 13 bankruptcy.

 What Happens to Debt During a Chapter 13?